Details

 Meanings and examples

-- silagissikallaappoq, the weather becomes really good
+- silagissikaallappoq, the weather will be really good

-- ajakaallappaa, he pushed him hard
+- ajakaallappaa, he pushes him hard

-From ajappaa, 'he pushes him (with the hand)'.
+From ajappaa, 'he pushes him'.

 - pillukaallappoq, it is a little out of joint